Moderation is the key when giving your dogs fruits and vegetables as treats. Even the healthiest of treats can cause stomach issues or weight gain.

 - Because of the high beta-carotene in carrots, it can improve eyesight.

-- Vitamin A in carrots help to boost your pet immune system.
+- Vitamin A in carrots helps to boost your pet immune system.

 The best way to feed a carrot is to boil it.
 As in most vegetables, dogs do not easily digest vegetables.

-10. Cauliflower – Definitely safe in small quantities.
+Definitely safe in small quantities.
 My dogs prefer the cauliflower cooked.
-However, raw is also good for your dogs teeth.
+However, raw is also good for your dog's teeth.

 Not only that, it contains the needed nutrients to promote a healthy heart, and it’s been known to fight cancer.
 Celery is full of Vitamins A, B and C.